 What happens after ICSI?

 After injection, the oocytes are placed into the incubator, under stable culture conditions.
-Polyspermy is impossible to occur when using ICSI, since fertilization is totally controlled by inserting a single spermatozoon into the oocyte.
-Fertilization rate is usually high (around 75%).
+Polyspermy is impossible to occur when using ICSI since fertilization is totally controlled by inserting a single spermatozoon into the oocyte.
+The fertilization rate is usually high (around 75%).

 Complete fertilization failure after ICSI is very unusual and in most cases is probably due to incomplete decondensation of the spermatozoon or failed oocyte activation (e.g. oocytes from women of advanced age).

 Oocyte damage during injection is very rare (less than 2-3% in experienced hands).
 Oocytes that have tolerated the injection have a normal shape (their shape is checked a few minutes after completing the injections and if any oocyte has been damaged, it is removed from culture).
 Thereafter, the procedure remains exactly the same as in conventional IVF (pronuclei – zygote stage, cleavage in 2, 4, 8, e.t.c. blastomeres, embryo selection and transfer.